BenjaminShinar/udemy_dotNET_design_patterns/README.md

 #### Duck Typing

 an IEnumerable type is a class that has a *GetEnumerator* method which returns an *Iterator* with *MoveNext* method that returns a bool and a *Current* property. we don't need to declare the class as IEnumerable. as long as we have GetEnumerator method, we can do a *foreach* loop.
-most of the actions in c# require a formal Interface, but duck typing doesnt.
+most of the actions in c# require a formal Interface, but duck typing doesn't.

 #### Array-backed Properties (revisited)